 - Apple Books: iBooks is no more.
 Say hello to Apple Books.
 Totally redesigned.

 Users have been able to use their iOS device as a remote microphone for improved listening with hearing aids for a few years now.
 In iOS 12, this feature is also going to become available with AirPods.
 You can add this option to the Control Center under the Hearing menu.

-- › How to Use and Configure Screen Time on Your iPhone or iPad
+- › How to Use Custom App Icons on Your iPhone and iPad

 - › How to Choose Your Favorite Password Manager For AutoFill on iPhone or iPad